pydanny/pydanny.github.com/posts/2012-03-28-calendar-about-nothing.rst

 :tags: python, django
 :category: python

-On October 16th, 2011, which was one hundred and sixty-four days before today I resolved to get myself onto the Longest Streak list of `Calendar About Nothing`_.
+On October 16th, 2011, which was one hundred and sixty-four days before I published this post, I resolved to get myself onto the Longest Streak list of `Calendar About Nothing`_.
 Today, with this blog post, I've managed to do just that - get on the Longest Streaks.

 Calendar About Nothing tracks your open project commits on Github_.
 It tallies your total number of days, records your longest streak, and lets you compare yourself against other committers.
 The idea comes from an article_ where Jerry Seinfeld says his secret to productivity is to get something done every day, because if you skip one day then skipping another day is easier.